alexch33/super-video-downloader/README.md

 ## License

-This package is licensed under the MIT license.
-See [LICENSE](./LICENSE) for details.
+This package is licensed under the [LICENSE](./LICENSE) for details.